Tips to Save Money

 We buy everything once a month to save money and just go out once a week and grab some milk and produce at Braum’s or some other store that only carries those things.
 I even send my husband there on his way home from work so we save more time and money on gas since it’s on the way.

-I love that when I buy in bulk, I also save on packaging.
+When I buy in bulk, I also save on packaging.
 I hate the idea of all the packaging from my products going into the landfill.
 We recycle as much as we can and buy as little packaging as our products come in.

 Taxes are a big headache for childcare.
 I LOVE the effect of shopping once a month versus every week on my tax work.
 I just have 12-14 receipts to log instead of 50 or more.
 It’s another great time saver.
 It cuts down on papers I have to store as well.
 I have been doing this for the past two years and it makes a HUGE difference in my tax prep times!
+It’s a great side effect of these tips to save your money.

 How to spend less money on food